kubernetes/website/docs/admin/kubeadm.md

 1. Outputting a kubeconfig file for the kubelet to use to connect to the API server, as well as an additional kubeconfig file for administration.

-1. kubeadm generates Kubernetes Static Pod manifests for the API server, controller manager and scheduler.
+1. kubeadm generates Kubernetes static Pod manifests for the API server, controller manager and scheduler.
 It places them in `/etc/kubernetes/manifests`.
 The kubelet watches this directory for Pods to create on startup.
 These are the core components of Kubernetes.
 Once they are